ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

   - [ ] The student asked and/or answered questions from their peers
   - [ ] The student actively participated in the peer review process
   - [ ] The student demonstrated growth in their knowledge of their research topic
-  - [ ] The student demonstrated growth in their ability to conduct research in computer science
+  - [ ] The student demonstrated growth in their ability to conduct research in Computer and Information Science
   - [ ] The student suggested ways in which to improve and/or gave feedback on the course's research process

 - **Project Pitch**